AbdullahAbuHassann/ACA-Observability/README.md

-# ACA-Observability
+# Azure Container Apps Observability
-This is a repo with a code example of instrumenting an application with Open Telemetry and exporting it to Azure Monitor.
+This is a repo with a code example of instrumenting an Azure Container Apps Microservices with Open Telemetry and exporting it to Azure Monitor.

 # Application Overview
 Our application is simple, it will retrieve a collection of Products with the properties of name & amount/stock.
 Behind the scenes, however, I deliberately overcomplicated it to simulate a distributed system communicating asynchronously.
 Technically though, this is all synchronous communication as we will build our own dummy event bus.